nginyc/convnet_mnist/README.md

 python master.py
 ```

-To spawn a worker process:
+After spawning the master process, to spawn a worker process:

 ```sh
 python worker.py
 ```

+Multiple worker processes can be spawned.